KarmaYama/cleansh/cleansh/COMMANDS.md

 **Explanation:**

-  * If total secrets found are 2 or less, `cleansh` exits with code 0 (success).
+  * If total secrets found are 2 or less, `CleanSH` exits with code 0 (success).
-  * If total secrets found are 3 or more, `cleansh` prints an error message to `stderr` and exits with code 1 (failure), causing the pipeline to fail.
+  * If total secrets found are 3 or more, `CleanSH` prints an error message to `stderr` and exits with code 1 (failure), causing the pipeline to fail.

 **Why this is useful:** Enforces a "security by design" principle by automatically flagging builds or deployments that might introduce too much sensitive data.

 ### Suppressing Donation Prompts (`--cli-disable-donation-prompts`)

-`cleansh` might occasionally prompt for donations to support development.
+`CleanSH` might occasionally prompt for donations to support development.
 For automated environments, you can disable these prompts.

-**Scenario:** Running `cleansh` in a CI/CD pipeline where interactive prompts are not desired.
+**Scenario:** Running `CleanSH` in a CI/CD pipeline where interactive prompts are not desired.

 ```powershell
 "Sensitive data here." | cleansh --stats-only --cli-disable-donation-prompts